rheera/component-library/README.md

 - [x] Card
   - [ ] Make Card and Banner use the same Text component and change the style depending on the parent
 - [ ] Testimonial
-- [ ] Move from local storage to a database

 ## Stretch Goals